 For Marx, under competitive conditions there is a tendency for profit rates to equalize across sectors.
 Free competition, here, refers to the mobility of money capital, and has no necessary relation to the neoclassical notion of perfect competition between small price-taking firms.
 Competition, in Marx’s sense, requires the free flow of investment dollars between the various branches of commodity production on the basis of profitability.

 Because of the tendency for profit rates to equalize across sectors under competitive conditions, the price of a commodity in exchange will generally differ from its value.
-Nevertheless, Marx held that, in aggregate, the sum of all values (total value) will equal the sum of all prices (total price), total surplus value will equal total profit, and the average rate of surplus value will equal the average rate of profit.
+Nevertheless, Marx held that, in aggregate, the sum of all values (total value) will equal the sum of all prices (total price), total surplus value will equal total profit, and the average value rate of profit will equal the average price rate of profit.

 In Marx’s analysis, money capital is the result of past surplus labor (‘dead labor’).
 It comprises the accumulated surpluses of prior periods.
 In initiating new production, capitalists combine dead labor (plant, equipment, raw materials) and ‘living labor’.
 This initiation of production requires capitalists to make outlays on constant capital (c, dead labor) and variable capital (v, wage payments to living labor).
 These outlays are risky for capitalists because they must be made with no guarantee of a profit at the end of the process.
 The outlays will be made on the basis of expected profitability, but these expectations might be disappointed, and the expected profits not realized in monetary form.